andrew-sha/pyec/README.md

 curve = ShortWCurve(3, 8, 13)
 point = curve.scalar_mult(curve.create_point(1, 8), 3)

-# Will return the Jacobian form of the point '(3, 7, 10)'
+# Returns the Jacobian form of the point '(3, 7, 10)'
 point1

-# Will return the Affine form of the point '(9, 6)'
+# Returns the Affine form of the point '(9, 6)'
 point1.to_affine()
 ```